-If the University conducts an individualized safety and risk analysis that concludes that the respondent poses an immediate threat to the physical health and safety of anyone, the University has the right to remove the respondent on an emergency basis from the educational program or activity.
-If the respondent is an employee, the University may place the employee on administrative leave during the investigation.
-The respondent may challenge the removal immediately, but the University will determine the scope and duration of the removal.
+If the University conducts an individualized safety and risk analysis that concludes that the Respondent poses an immediate threat to the physical health and safety of anyone, the University has the right to remove the Respondent on an emergency basis from the educational program or activity.
+If the Respondent is an employee, the University may place the employee on administrative leave during the investigation.
+The Respondent may challenge the removal immediately, but the University will determine the scope and duration of the removal.
 Removal does not eliminate the University's obligation to continue the grievance process.

 Notice of Allegations.
 A Title IX investigation begins with the initial report of sexual misconduct made to the Title IX Coordinator.
-The grievance process will treat complainants and respondents equitably in a predictable process, which presumes the respondent is not responsible for the alleged conduct and does not have to prove innocence.
+The grievance process will treat complainants and respondents equitably in a predictable process.
+The Respondent is presumed not responsible for the conduct alleged and a determination regarding responsibility will be made at the end of the grievance process.
 No disciplinary sanctions will be imposed before the grievance process is completed.

 The Title IX Coordinator will provide a written description to both parties in advance about the allegations of sexual harassment, including date, location, identities of parties (if known), and the alleged misconduct that constitutes sexual harassment.
-The notice will include a statement that the respondent is presumed not responsible for the conduct alleged and that a determination regarding responsibility will be made at the end of the grievance process.
 The notice to the parties will also include a description of the grievance process (including the possibility of informal resolution), standard of evidence, summary of possible sanctions, each party's right to select an advisor, each party's right to inspect and review evidence, appeal rights, and supportive measures.
 The notice will not disclose medical information or any other sensitive information of the complainant without voluntary, written consent.
 The notice will include sufficient details known at the time and with sufficient time (at least 10 days) to allow the parties to prepare a response before any initial interview.
 The notice will also inform the recipients of any code of conduct policies that prohibit knowingly making false statements or submitting false information during the grievance process.

 Informal Resolution.
 If a formal complaint has been filed, an informal resolution process (e.g., mediation) may be used only if all parties agree to participate in an informal resolution process that does not involve a full investigation and adjudication.
-Both parties must provide voluntary, written consent without any conditions on enrollment or continuing enrollment or employment or continuing employment or enjoyment of any other right.
+Both parties must provide voluntary, written consent without any conditions on enrollment or continuing enrollment.
 Any party may decline or terminate an informal resolution process at any time prior to agreeing to a resolution, without penalty.
 In such cases, the facilitator of the informal resolution process will not be allowed to serve as a witness in the formal grievance process.